MaximilianBeckers/FDRthresholding/readme.md

 Be aware, inclusion of either local resolution and/or atomic model information depend on the accuracy of this prior information, if the information is inaccurate, the final confidence maps will be, too.
 Make sure orientations of model maps and/or local resolution maps with respect to the input EM-map are correct.

-As confidence maps are almost binary and have huge contrast, they might look very sharp and edged.
-For visualization this can be easily for example in Chimera by turning on surface smoothing  in the Volume Viewer in Features --> Sufrace and Mesh options.
+**As confidence maps are almost binary and have huge contrast, they might look very sharp and edged.
+For visualization this can be easily corrected, for example in Chimera by turning on surface smoothing in the Volume Viewer in Features --> Sufrace and Mesh options.**

 ## Demonstration with TRPV1 EMD5778